mmetsuri/dyna-lens/README.md

 ```

 ## Installation
-Lens is written in Rust.
-At the moment easiest way is to deploy Lens is to build it from source code with Rust tool chain.
+DynaLens is written in Rust.
+At the moment easiest way is to deploy DynaLens is to build it from source code with Rust tool chain.
 First clone this repo on your local host, and run
 `cargo build --release`
+Compiled application can be then the file _target/release/dynalens_.